 - You have few, if any, current major stressors or issues that need your attention (unless a recent incident is your focus of intensive treatment).

-Intensives might not be the right fit if:
+Intensives or Short-Term EMDR might not be the right fit if:

 - You would benefit from ongoing support in therapy and do not currently have an outpatient therapist;